SARA: Stress Test Reasoning in Audio Deepfake Detection: Appendix

 \subsubsection{Acoustic Adversarial Attacks Results}

-Table \ref{table:acoustic_attacks} highlights the destabilizing effect of signal-level perturbations on the reasoning chain.
-We observe a distinct \textit{Coherence Erosion} in weaker models; for instance, gemma-3n-E4B suffers a catastrophic drop in coherence under Shape Space attacks ($\Phi_{\text{Coh}}^{\text{ORG}} 69.1\% \rightarrow \Phi_{\text{Coh}}^{\text{PER}} 37.6\%$), indicating a \textit{Panic Response} where the model struggles to articulate its observations.
-In contrast, Phi-4-multimodal demonstrates forensic utility through the \textit{Silent Alarm} mechanism.
-Under Background Noise attacks, despite a high Attack Success Rate (44.8\%), the model registers a significant spike in dissonance ($\Psi_{\text{Diss}}^{\text{PER}} 41.3\%$), effectively warning the auditor of internal conflict even when the final classification fails.
-Qwen2-Audio remains the most robust, acting as a \textit{Reasoning Shield} that maintains high coherence (~77--80\%) and relatively stable dissonance across all attack vectors.
+Table \ref{table:acoustic_attacks} demonstrates that signal-level perturbations systematically destabilize the reasoning chain.
+We observe substantial degradation of coherence across multiple models; for example, gemma-3n-E4B exhibits a significant decline in logical consistency under Shape Space attacks (from $\Phi_{\text{Coh}}^{\text{ORG}} =69.1\%$ to $\Phi_{\text{Coh}}^{\text{PER}} =37.6\%$), suggesting a failure to maintain a stable logical chain when processing perturbed inputs.
+Conversely, Phi-4-multimodal provides diagnostic utility through increased dissonance; under Background Noise attacks, despite an Attack Success Rate of 44.8\%, the model exhibits a pronounced increase in dissonance ($\Psi_{\text{Diss}}^{\text{PER}} = 41.3\%$), indicating internal logical conflict following a classification failure.
+Qwen2-Audio maintains the highest robustness, sustaining coherence between 77-80\% and demonstrating minimal dissonance shifts across all evaluated acoustic attack vectors.